santiagonars/usa-tour/README.md

 Author: Santiago Norena

-Display of many of the places I encountered while living on the road while driving around the country by just living for the day.
+Showcase many of the places I encountered while living on the road while driving around the country by just living for the day.
 ---------------------------------------------------------------------------------------------------------------------------------
 => This repository contains all the code for creating a portfolio of places visited using the Django web framework.